ChrisPritchard/ctf-writeups/tryhackme-rooms/hacker-vs-hacker.md

 5. Bruteforcing command parameters, we find `cmd` as in `?cmd=id` works, and we have command execution as the user `www-data`.

-6. With this we can enumerate the machine.
+6. With this we can enumerate the machine (either through the command arg, or via establishing a reverse shell for example).
 There is one user, `lachlan`, whose home directory contains the user flag.
 Additionally there is a .bash_history file.

 7. Reading the bash history file, it shows the attacker changed lachlan's password, created a cron job, and then attempted to nullify the bash history but typed `ls` instead of `ln` in `ln -sf /dev/null`.
 Accordingly we have recovered lachlan's password.